hakoerber/libgit2/PR.md

 The `name` member of the `git_worktree` struct is now no longer used, as it's redundant with `gitdir_path`.

+---

+# About git_worktree_lookup

+Note that `git_worktree_lookup` is no longer meaningful.
+A worktree cannot be looked up by its name, as there is no name to speak of.

+In the past, this just worked because the path/name was codified inside `.git/worktrees`.

+For backwards compatibility, the function now returns the first worktree that has a path ending with the `name` parameter.
+Note that this does not work with invalid worktrees: If `gitdir` was pointing to something invalid (i.e. not a worktree), the call to `git_worktree_lookup()` still succeeded before, as the `gitdir` file was never read.
+As it's now used to get the actual worktree, such calls fail.
+What's the inpact on backwards compatibility?
+I'd even consider the new behavior better.
+Before `git_worktree_lookup()` just returned an invalid `git_worktree` struct that will fail as soon as it's passed to `git_repository_open_from_worktree()`.

 This functionality is encapsulated in a new internal function:

 `char *git_worktree__get_path_from_handle(const char *handle)`